 Audit logs and audit summaries shall be backed up at least monthly.
-Copies of the audit logs shall be sent off-site on a monthly basis.

-5.4.6 Audit Log Accumulation System (internal vs. external)
+5.4.6 Audit Collection System (internal vs. external)

 The audit log collection system may or may not be external to the CA system.
 Automated audit processes shall be invoked at system or application startup, and cease only at system or application shutdown.
 Audit collection systems shall be configured such that security audit data is protected against loss (e.g. overwriting or overflow of automated log files).
 Should it become apparent that an automated audit system has failed, and the integrity of the system or confidentiality of the information protected by the system is at risk, operations shall be suspended until the problem has been remedied.